Spanish irregular verbs: Irregular forms in the future, conditional and imperative

-Many of these verbs also have shortened tú imperative forms (apocope): tener → ten, contener → contén, poner → pon, disponer → dispón, venir → ven, salir → sal, hacer → haz, decir → di.
+Many of these verbs also have shortened tú imperative forms (apocope): decir → di, hacer → haz, salir → sal, poner → pon, tener → ten, venir → ven.
 However, all verbs derived from decir are regular in this form: bendice, maldice, desdícete, predice, contradice.

 Anomalous stems in the preterite and derived tenses

 Some verbs (including most g-verbs and most verbs ending in -ducir) have a somewhat different stem in the preterite.
 These stems are very old and often are found in Latin as well.
 The same irregular stem is also found in the imperfect subjunctive (both in -ra and -se forms) and the future subjunctive.
 These stems are anomalous also because: